pjanec/ModuleHost/docs/FDP-Data-Lake.md

 The Problem:

-In B-One NG, a "Simulator" is just one type of node.
+In ModuleHost, a "Simulator" is just one type of node.
 We also have:

 * **Monitoring Nodes:** Passive observers that need State (SST) but have zero Physics logic.
 * **Replay Servers:** Nodes that stream historical data but perform no integration.